raulalmuzara/covid-19-vaccinations-analysis/README.md

 - b.
 The list with the vaccines used.
 - c.
 At least two other types of info which can be extracted from the dataset.

 **Dataset:** Two CSV files in this repository.
-Source: https://www.kaggle.com/datasets/gpreda/covid-world-vaccination-progress
+Source: https://www.kaggle.com/datasets/gpreda/covid-world-vaccination-progress (version 248)

 **Kaggle notebook:** https://www.kaggle.com/code/raulalmuzara/covid-19-ranking-of-vaccinations-and-vaccines-used